 Recapitulation is one of many methods that collectively can be called need-based communication.
 The methods have been used in USA, where they have had a great impact in many organizations, from smaller institutions to large companies.
 In this article you can read about a simple exercise, you can try your work to increase your and the group's effectiveness.

 What is recapitulation?

-Recapitulating is really "repeating the headlines".
-This means mentioning the main points of a conversation, question, statement or decision.
-Recapitulation is a form of observation, where you carefully and without taking a stand for it softly reproduces the essence of what you have heard.
-Recapitulation is extremely effective in the meeting leader's toolbox and can be used in any conversation.
+To recapitulate is really "to repeat the headlines".
+This means mentioning the main points of a conversation, a question, a statement or a decision.
+Recapitulation is a form of observation where you soberly and without taking a position on what is said reproduce the essence of what you have heard.
+Recapitulation is extremely effective in the meeting leader's toolbox and can also be used in any conversation.

 Recapitulation promotes contact between people and supports clarity, accuracy and shared understanding.
 It creates flow in the conversation, helps to include other people's input, and can reduce any conflicts or misunderstandings when the situation is heated.
 We all have a need to be heard and we are in doubt whether we have been heard and understood there is a risk of conflict uptake.
 Recapitulation is a concrete way of showing that we have heard the other party and check if we have understood her correctly.

 In conversation with a person who repeats himself or uses many words, recapitulation helps the other to get to the essence.
 If the conversation is on the way beyond a key, recapitulation brings it back to the track.
 If there are many different threads in a dialogue, recapitulation can create an overview and direction.

 - When you recapitulate, use the I form, for example: "Here is what I heard you say ..." or "What I understand from what you say is ..."

 - Summarize the key points you have heard and render them free of your own opinion, reaction or response.
 Do not change what the other said, but put it into a few sentences, as you think, the person would like to hear.
 Remember, you can comment or respond later.